-In the middle and lower panels of Figure we show the subperiod between DOY? and? in the slow solar wind while in the lower panel the subperiod? -? is shown, containing slow and intermediate wind speeds.
-Note that this distinction between slow, fast and intermediate corresponds quite well to the identified speed regimes in Figure? of chapter 3 where we analyzed the differential streaming with the CTOF matrix rate data (and of course identical proton speed measurements).
-For the slow solar wind period we see that there are no periods of clear positive differential speeds $\Delta v{ip} \gg 10 \, \mathrm{km/s}$ between the heavy ions and the protons recognizable, but only one short period of small negative differential speeds at DOY 178.
-In the time interval DOY 195-200 we can at some periods recognize some small differences between the protons and ions on the order of maximum 20 km/, but with no clear structure, as sometimes the heavy ions are faster than the protons (e.g. beginning of DOY 195, end of DOY 199) and at other times it is the other way around (e.g. mid of DOY 196, end of DOY 198).
-The only general feature that one might already recognize in the slow and intermediate wind is that among the heavy ions, the iron speed tends to be the lowest in most cases.
+In the middle panel of Figure 6.3 we show with a higher time and speed resolution the subperiod between DOY 174 and 179 in the slow solar wind while in the lower panel the subperiod 195 - 200 is shown, where we measure slow and intermediate wind speeds.
+Note that this distinction between slow, fast and intermediate speeds corresponds roughly to the identified speed regimes in Figure 3.5 of chapter 3 and we will further justify it in the next subsection 6.2.2.
+For the slow solar wind period we see that there are no continuous periods of clear positive differential speeds $\Delta v{iy} \gg 10 \, \mathrm{km/s}$ between the heavy ions and the protons recognizable, but only one shorter period of small negative differential speeds during a few hours at the end of DOY 177 and the beginning of DOY 178.
+In the time interval DOY 195-200 we can observe for certain periods some speed differences between the protons and ions up to a maximum of 20 km/s, but these differential speeds alternate in their sign, as sometimes the heavy ions are faster than the protons (e.g. beginning of DOY 195, end of DOY 199) and at other times it is the opposite (e.g. mid of DOY 196, end of DOY 198) and no clear correlation with the proton speed is observed.
+The only general feature that one might already recognize in the slow and intermediate wind is that among the heavy ions, the Fe^{10+} speed tends to be the lowest in most cases.